 Created four years ago, Deepomatic is a French company that develops artificial intelligence software enabling the creation of image recognition systems.
 Their goal?
 To create an “augmented worker” who can focus on the most interesting and valuable tasks while the machine handles the easiest cases where a high level of expertise is not required.
 The idea is to create a system that enables the semi-automation of repetitive and visual tasks with a human ultimately remaining at the helm of the project.
-Célia Sampol, Editor-in-chief of MedicalExpo e-magazine spoke with Augustin Marty, CEO of Deepomatic.
+Célia Sampol, Editor-in-chief of our sister publication MedicalExpo e-magazine spoke with Augustin Marty, CEO of Deepomatic.

 Célia Sampol: You say that image recognition is the most mature artificial intelligence technology out there today.
 Why is this and how does it work?